Haut-Technologies/mobile-boilerplate/README.md

 npm start # start development server and test application using expo go mobile app
 ```

-> Scanning the generated QR code through Expo Go on Android may not work so try typing the URL printed by `npm start` e.g.
+> Scanning the generated QR code through Expo Go on Android may not work so try to "Enter URL manually" by copying the URL printed by `npm start` e.g.
 > `› Metro waiting on exp://ek-939.clearcharles.haut-rn.exp.direct:80`

 ## Using VSCode for Editing